 NEW FELLOW NOMINATIONS

-Becoming an SRU fellow is both an honor and recognition of your interest and expertise in diagnostic ultrasound.
-As you know, the SRU Fellows are key to providing high quality education through participation in the annual program.
-They also lead diagnostic imaging standards through consensus conference and provide expert input to industry.
-SRU Fellows are the recognized experts in ultrasound.
+Becoming an SRU fellow is both an honor and a recognition of your interest and expertise in diagnostic ultrasound.
+As you know, the SRU Fellows are key to providing high-quality education through participation in the annual program.
+They also lead diagnostic imaging standards through consensus conferences and provide expert input to the industry.
+SRU Fellows are recognized experts in ultrasound.

-Are you interested or do you know someone who should be a Fellow in SRU?
+Are you interested or do you know someone who should be a Fellow at SRU?